jsdealy/latin/exercitia.md

 >  cornu audiens hic miles labebatur in mente, incertus, et protinus decrevit ut ad insulam copiae eius properarent.

-14. When the common dilllger had been nverted, two of our sons and all our daughters came back from Asia.
+14. When the common danger had been averted, two of our sons and all our daughters came back from Asia.

+>  Periculo commune averto, duo filii et omnes filiae reverti Asia sunt.

 15. Our hopes must not be destroyed by those three evil men.